dev234tripathi/dataStructures/README.md

 # dataStructures
-1.Linked Lists - Related Problems
+1.Linked Lists - Problems from LeetCode and GeeksForGeeks.